-Remember that the TNC always writes to 4 successive Q parameters.
-If the TNC could not determine a valid touch point, the 4th result parameter will have the value -1.
+Remember that the TNC always writes to four successive Q parameters.
+If the TNC was not able to determine a valid touch point, the 4th result parameter will have the value -1.

-17.3 MEASURING IN 3-D (Cycle 4, software option 17)
+16.3 MEASURING IN 3-D (Cycle 4, software option 17)